Fun. Community. Personal Attention.

-We are currently featuring our New Moon Series; a monthly classroom style workshop where we will break down everything you need to know.
+We are currently featuring our New Moon Series; a weekly classroom style workshop where we will break down everything you need to know.
 Students are encouraged to ask questions and interact, allowing them to graduate from the program more confident to attend regular scheduled classes.

 Check back often as we will introduce other series

 throughout the year!

 “Darkness cannot drive out darkness:

 Hate cannot drive out hate:

 only love can do that.”

 Not ready to become a member?